ujjwalguptaofficial/shivneri.docs/docs/tutorial/component/index.md

 Description: "Description about components of Shivneri"
 ---

-Components are most important part of fort application.
+Components are most important part of Shivneri.
 They are independent & every component has its own lifecycle and scope.
 It helps you to modularize your app & reutilize codes.

 There are three types of components -